Implementing backjumping by throw/1 and catch/3 of Prolog: Implementing backjumping by exception handling

 Transforming a program in this way correctly implements backjumping, however with an important limitation.
-Speaking informally, backjumping to a node with $p(\vec t)$ selected must occur while executing $p$.
+Speaking informally, backjumping to a node with $p(\vec t)$ selected must occur while executing $p(\vec t)$.
 Otherwise the exception is not caught and the whole computation is abandoned.

 An important class of programs which satisfy this limitation are binary logic programs (i.e.\ programs with at most one body atom in a clause).
-For such programs the approach proposed above is applicable.
+The approach presented here works for such programs and arbitrary backjumping.